dyakonoff/cuba-validation/README.md

 [Order.java](orderman/modules/global/src/com/haulmont/dyakonoff/orderman/entity/Order.java)

-[Here](comon_jpa_annotations.md) you can find a list of common JPA annotations used in CUBA applications.
+[Here](common_constraints_annotations.md) you can find a list of common annotations used in CUBA applications.

 [Top](#content)

 ### Bean validation with custom annotations

-There is no need to limit ourselves with the standard JPA annotations, if it's needed we can define our custom ones.
+There is no need to limit ourselves with the standard constraint annotations, if it's needed we can define our custom ones.
 [Custom annotations](https://doc.cuba-platform.com/manual-6.9/bean_validation_constraints.html#bean_validation_custom_constraints) could be defined not just for entities fields but also for Entity classes, POJOs and service methods.
 Custom annotations can help you to express your validation logic clearer or implement custom checks that can even do the cross-field checks of an entity object.

 Let’s check out how to do that.
 In our sample application there at [two custom constraints](orderman/modules/global/src/com/haulmont/dyakonoff/orderman/entity/validator)  implemented: